-Manufactured Housing: Eligibility (cont.) must be ev mortgage/c applicable home docu real proper acceptable Ineligible The following a • An investm • A home modelivered d • A manufact • A single wid • A manufact • A manufact • Transactior idenced and secured by a side of trust/security deed the state law.
-If applicable state mentation of the loan for the ty lien on the home evidence.
-The ineligible with Homebridgent property secured by a moved from another site (i.e. princetly from the manufactured tured home located on a least demanufactured home located in a conclusive home located in a senions involving trade equity or trust involving payoff of land considered in a conclusion. anufactured home reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) Home must have been reviously installed at another site) reviously installed at another site) Home must have been reviously installed at another site) reviously installed at another site reviously installed at Manufactured Housing: Loan Amount Purchase Transactions The sales price of the manufactured home may include bona fide and documented transportation, site preparation, and dwelling installation at the site.
+Manufactured Housing: Eligibility (cont.) must be ever mortgage/or applicable home docureal proper acceptable Ineligible The following at a number of the following are delivered or the following are delivered of the following are delivered of the following are delivered or the following ridenced and secured by a sideed of trust/security deed the state law.
+If applicable state amentation of the loan for the ty lien on the home evidence.
+The ineligible with Homebridge and property secured by a moved from another site (i.e. princetly from the manufactured tured home located on a least de manufactured home tured home located in a concept tured home located in a senions involving trade equity or trust involving payoff of land control perm if the foundation in anufactured home reviously installed at another site) Home must have been r/dealer to its current site. sehold estate dominium project or community aded manufactured homes Manufactured Housing: Loan Amount Purchase Transactions The sales price of the manufactured home may include bona fide and documented transportation, site preparation, and dwelling installation at the site.
 Any personal property items purchased in conjunction with the home must be deducted from the sales price; personal property items cannot be financed in the mortgage.
-In addition to the cost of the home and the land, the loan amount may also include: The financing of borrower paid mortgage insurance premiums, and The cost of bona fide and documented transportation, site preparation, and dwelling installation at the site Manufactured Housing: Loan Amount Limited Refinance Transactions The loan amou The loan amount may include the financing of closing costs (including prepaid expenses) Manufactured Down payment requirements, using borrowe er's own funds, are as follows: Housing: Down Payment LTV/CLTV Property Type Minimum Contribution from Borrower Own Funds Requirements ≥ 80.01% MI company guidelines 1-unit primary residence A minimum contribution from borrower's own funds not required .
-All funds may be a gift. apply Second home 5% borrower contribution required.
+In addition to the cost of the home and the land, the loan amount may also include: The financing of borrower paid mortgage insurance premiums, and The cost of bona fide and documented transportation, site preparation, and dwelling installation at the site Manufactured Housing: Loan Amount Limited Refinance Transactions The loan amou The loan amount may include the financing of closing costs (including prepaid expenses) Manufactured Down payment requirements, using borrowe er's own funds, are as follows: Housing: Down Payment LTV/CLTV Property Type Minimum Contribution from Borrower Own Funds Requirements ≥ 80.01% MI company 1-unit primary residence A minimum contribution from borrower's own funds not required .
+All funds may be a gift. guidelines apply Second home 5% borrower contribution required.
 Gifts may be used after the borrower own funds contribution is met. ≤ 80% 1-unit primary, second home Not required.
-All funds may come from a gift.
-If the borrower receives a gift from a relative or domestic partner who has lived with the borrower for the previous 12 months, or from a fiancé or fiancée, the gift is considered the borrower's own funds and may be used to satisfy the borrower contribution requirement as loan as both parties to occupy the subject property as their primary residence. • Gift funds, from an acceptable donor, may be used for all or part of the down payment, closing costs, or reserve requirements, for both conforming and high balance loan amounts, as long a the borrower meets the minimum contribution requirements detailed above.
-Refer to the Gift Funds topic for complete gift funds requirements.
+All funds may come from a gift. for the previous funds and ma If the borrower receives a gift from a relative or domestic partner who has lived with the borrower for the previous 12 months, or from a fiancé or fiancée, the gift is considered the borrower's own funds and may be used to satisfy the borrower contribution requirement as loan as both parties will occupy the subject property as their primary residence.
+Gift funds, costs, or re the borrow from an acceptable donor, meserve requirements, for both hay be used for all or part of the down payment, closing conforming and high balance loan amounts, as long as bution requirements detailed above.
+Refer to the Gift